 These are the questions the left cannot answer, so instead, they point to any and every story that can be twisted to promote their favorite conspiracy theory.
 It seems that every time Special Counsel Robert Mueller blinks, news outlets like CNN and MSNBC tell their viewers that this latest development is the final nail in the coffin – the smoking gun that will bring about the humiliating downfall of President Trump.

 The reality is that there is no credible evidence proving that the president worked with the Russians to influence the 2016 election.
 Indeed, the president’s actions against Russia have been much harsher than his predecessors.
-Unfortunately for the left, their conspiracy theory has amounted to nothing but a growing pile of fake coffin nails, fake smoking guns, and fake news.We value your comments!
-Please weigh in on our comment section below.
+Unfortunately for the left, their conspiracy theory has amounted to nothing but a growing pile of fake coffin nails, fake smoking guns, and fake news.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com